Codeception/codeception.github.com/_posts/2017-04-21-writing-better-tests--obtaining-specification.markdown

 And depending on the kind of software you work on you have different priorities.
 This also answers a question: "do I need BDD for my project".
 In case, you are automating traditional business, you need to translate all business processes into a code, and you need ubiquitous languages for that.
 In case, you are building a new business, a startup, you probably don't need that layer of complexity as presumably founders already speak the IT language.

 So learn what is important in your business.
 What brings you money.
-What are the risks?
+What are the risks.
 Cover that part at first and think from business side and not from technical.
 This is how a business would understand the real value of automated tests.

 *Written by Michael Bodnarchuk*